-New standards and amendments effective after January 1, 2023 and have not been early adopted
+New standards and amendments effective after January 1, 2024 and have not been early adopted

-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended December 31, 2022 and have not been applied in the preparation of these financial statements.
+A number of new standards, amendments to standards and interpretations are not yet effective for the year ended December 31, 2023 and have not been applied in the preparation of these financial statements.
 Those which may be relevant to the financial statements of the Company are as follows:

-(i) IAS 1 'Classification of Liabilities as Current or Non-Current'
+(i) IAS 1 'Classification of liabilities as current or non-current'

 The amendments, issued in January 2020, provide a more general approach to the classification of liabilities under IAS 1 based on the contractual arrangements in place at the reporting date.
-The amendments were originally effective for annual reporting periods beginning on or after January 1, 2022, however, the effective date has been delayed to January 1, 2024.
+The amendments were originally effective for annual reporting periods beginning on or after January 1, 2022, however, their effective date has been delayed to January 1, 2024.
 Early application is permitted.